-- 3.4.5 The majority of these new homes will be located in and around Douglas and Onchan, making the best use of existing urban areas and previously developed land, and the sustainable expansion of some settlements.
-In the smaller settlements around Douglas and Onchan, their character will largely be retained but there will be some development to ensure the long term development of communities with the right services who will be given better chances to feel real connections to where they live.
+The majority of these new homes will be located in Douglas and Onchan (making the best use of existing urban areas and previously developed land) and in sustainable extensions to those settlements.
+The focus will be on high-quality and well-designed housing, supported by the right infrastructure (including educational and health care provision, open space and recreational opportunities, and adequate transport and utility services).
+The existing character of the smaller settlements around Douglas and Onchan will largely be retained.
+(M2) The majority of these new homes will be located in and around Douglas and Onchan, making the best use of existing urban areas, and previously developed land, and by the sustainable expansion of some settlements.
+In the smaller settlements around Douglas and Onchan, their character will largely be retained but there will be some strategic reserve sites development to ensure the long term development of communities with the right services who will be given better chances to feel real connections to where they live.
 Settlements such as Baldrine, Crosby, Union Mills and Strang in particular will have opportunities in the short term and the long term through Strategic Reserves, for more services and an improved sense of community.
-The focus will be on high quality and well-designed housing developments that are supported by the right social (e.g. education and healthcare), green (e.g. open space and recreation) and grey infrastructure (e.g. transport and utilities). - 3.4.6 Built heritage will continue to be recognised as being vital to the East's identity and its distinctive sense of place.
+The focus will be on high quality and welldesigned housing developments that are supported by the right social (e.g. education and healthcare), green (e.g. open space and recreation) and grey infrastructure (e.g. transport and utilities).

+- 3.4.6 Built heritage will continue to be recognised as being vital to the East's identity and its distinctive sense of place.
 There will be the sensitive reuse and protection of this built heritage wherever possible, to reinforce local character and the relationships between older and newer buildings connected by the spaces between them that people can enjoy. - 3.4.7 By 2026, the green infrastructure network will be well established, connecting people with nature in a way that achieves the best shared outcomes for the urban and natural environment.
-Consideration at all levels of the development cycle will continue to be given to biodiversity, climate change and the best solutions to support ecology and the natural environment. - 3.4.8 Growth will be supported by improvements in the integrated transport system and traffic management, with a focus on creating new opportunities for active transport.
+Consideration at all levels of the development cycle will continue to be given to biodiversity, climate change and the best solutions to support ecology and the natural environment.

+Growth will be supported by improvements in the integrated transport system and traffic management, with a focus on creating new opportunities for active transport.
 Development will positively contribute and improve to existing and new transport networks.
 Improvements in road networks, key junctions and better inter connections to electric rail, steam railway and horse trams will encourage use of public transport making it easier for people to access essential services.
-High quality design will ensure these connections are safe and accessible to all. - 3.4.9 By 2026, the new Promenade development will have dramatically improved the front face of Douglas.
+High quality design will ensure these connections are safe and accessible to all.

+By 2026, the new Promenade development will have dramatically improved the front face of Douglas.
 It will represent a renewed pride and vigour in the town, and improve the image of the Island as a whole.
 The new promenade will have many positive benefits and connects to all elements of the vision; it essentially draws together the Vision for the East.

-3.5 Achieving the Vision
+Achieving the Vision